-In image X-XX you can see the choice number 1 where you are publishing the event to the event bus right after running the database transaction.
+In image X-XX you can see the choice number 1 architecture diagram.

 Figure X-XX.
 Atomicity when publishing events to the Event Bus

 The approach in the previous diagram would be missing an additional worker microservice in charge of confirming the success of the published integration events and in case of failure it would need to read events from the table and re-publish.